NOTE: Business English etc.

 Git

-The word “Git” is a British expression of insult.
-It’s chav slang to describe a person, usually a man, who is very unpleasant, incompetent, or is an idiot.
+The slang word “Git” is a British expression of insult.
+It’s chav slang to describe a person, usually a man, who is very unpleasant, incompetent, or they are an idiot.

 Sample Sentence: